Starter Tutorial

 answer.random_number prompt.prime_user_prompt answer.prime comment.prime_comment

 0 487 Is this a prime number: 487 No Yes Only 1 option may be selected.
 Please respond with just your answer.
 After the answer, you can put a comment explaining your response.
-Yes 487 is not divisible by any prime number less than its square root, so it is a prime number.
+Yes 487 is a prime number because it has no divisors other than 1 and itself.

 Adding “memory” of questions and answers